brunoribeiro94/Auto-Install-SQL/README.md

 In *_installer/install.php*:

 9. replace if necessary credentials to connect to the database.
-10. replace the variable `$sql_execute` put your .sql that will run on the database.
+10. replace value the variable `$sql_execute` put the name of your .SQL file that will run on the database.

 ## Index.php Example